 I’ve always had a tendency to keep looking ahead, to rush head first into the unknown and new.
 My mama told me I was even born in a rush.
 But now I wait patiently, so patiently it surprises even me.
 This is new for her too; I just came back from a couple of months away and now I’m already leaving again – this time indefinitely.
 So I wait, and she eventually comes round, and we spend my remaining time in London together in harmony.

 She helps me with the last minute errands I have to run, one of those being taking bags upon bags of clothing, shoes and random objects to a car boot sale.
-We have to leave early, so early, on a Saturday morning, her usual day of rest, but she is there with me and sticks through it with me even though the movement turns out to be slow, and the people mostly sullen and miserable and we end up going back home with bags of stuff still unsold.
+We have to leave early, so early, on a Saturday morning, her usual day of rest, but she is there by my side and sticks through it with me even though the movement turns out to be slow, and the people mostly sullen and miserable and we end up going back home with bags of stuff still unsold.

 Soon the day of my departure arrives.
 I’m singing at the top of my voice to Beirut with my mama as she drives us down the motorway and across the city that is still steeped in sleepy silence.
 Dawn is only just starting to stretch its golden arms by the time we arrive at the airport.

-There’s a slight tension, an imbalance, hanging in the air between us; her wish for my happiness mixed with her sorrow that I’m leaving, and my sympathies for the pain that watching your child fly the nest must bring, mixed with my uncontainable excitement at starting a new life.
-Before we knoe it, it’s time for me to head through the gates, and I hug her and tell her I love her and that if she feels like crying on the way home, to remember to sing.
+There’s a slight tension, an imbalance, hanging in the air between us; her wish for my happiness mixed with her sorrow that I’m leaving, and my sympathies for the pain that watching your first child to fly the nest must bring, mixed with my uncontainable excitement at starting a new life.
+Before we know it, it’s time for me to head through the gates, and I hug her and tell her I love her and that if she feels like crying on the way home, to remember to sing.
 Music and song has been a medicine for me, and I hope it will be for her too.

 I look back at my mama and wave one more time, and then I head off, my heart leading the way.